Wyn-Enterprise/WynReportingSample_JSPrintManager/Readme.md

     const username = 'admin';
     const password ='admin';
     ```
+* In the **webpack.config.js**, you can change the host, http://localhost:3000, to fit your environment

 ### Steps
 1. Execute `run-yarn.cmd` ( or `run-npm.cmd` )
 2. Open http://localhost:3000 by browser